-Welcome to the fabulous Indie Design Gift-a-long 2014.
-This pattern will be on sale from November 13th to November 21st for 25% off, using the giftalong code that works for all the participating designers:
+This pattern is on sale from November 27th to December 31st for 25% off, using the code happy2014

 A pretty top-down shawl with ruffled edging.